N-word allegations force FC Cincinnati coach Jans to resign | Goal.com

 N-word allegations force FC Cincinnati coach Jans to resign

-FC Cincinnati head coach Ron Jans resigned on Monday evening following an investigation into his alleged use of the N-word.
+FC Cincinnati head coach Ron Jans' resignation was announced on Tuesday following an investigation into his alleged use of the N-word.

 In the midst of his first pre-season with the club after being hired midway through FC Cincy's first MLS campaign, Jans stepped away from the team over the weekend after a complaint was made by the Major League Soccer Players Association.